TheInkedEngineer/Portfolio/Content/articles/mocking-requests-using-url-protocol.md

 ## Thank you

-- [Fabrizio Brancati](https://twitter.com/infinity4all) for helping out with the original version of `MockURLProtocol`.
+- <a href="https://twitter.com/infinity4all" target="_blank">Fabrizio Brancati</a> for helping out with the original version of `MockURLProtocol`.

-- [Riccardo Cipolleschi](https://riccardocipolleschi.medium.com) for proofreading the article.
+- <a href="https://riccardocipolleschi.medium.com" target="_blank">Riccardo Cipolleschi</a> for proofreading the article.